corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Lithoids can pick the Agrarian Idyll civic, but the benefits are still applied to farming districts.
 This mod creates a swapped Agrarian Idyll just for lithoids - now your miners will generate amenities instead of farmers!
 This mod also features english localisation for these effects.

-A new addition for both flavors of Agrarian Idyll should help reduce the need to build cities in 3.0.*: each rural district (generator, mining, or farming) now adds one-fifth (0.2) of a building slot - so every five rural districts will grant a building slot.
+A new addition for both flavors of Agrarian Idyll should help reduce the need to build cities in 3.0.*: rural districts (generator, mining, or farming) now add one unit of planetary capacity per two districts and one building slot per four districts.
+Additionally, the Agrarian/Lithorian Utopias technology doubles these benefits for the appropriate district type (farming or mining).

 And yes, I totally made up "lithorian" as an alternative to "agrarian" - going to stick with it for now.

 # Changes

 Creates a civic swap for Agrarian Idyll for Lithoids (it will automatically change - similar to Devouring Swarm <-> Terravore).
 Miners (_including_ those for mote/gas/crystal deposits) generate the same amount of Amenities that farmers generate for the standard version, and have their job weights adjusted accordingly for traits that affect Amenities output.
 A new technology "Lithorian Utopias" replaces the standard "Agrarian Utopias" and adds +1 housing to Mining Districts.
 Lithorian Idyll also loses the usual Agrarian Idyll bonus housing on Ringworld Farming Districts.

+Rural districts grant 0.5 planetary capacity and 0.25 building slots per district.
+The Agrarian/Lithorian Utopias technology doubles these benefits for the appropriate district type (farming or mining).

 Because this is a tradition text swap, all the the normal restrictions for Agrarian Idyll apply to it (without further code changes).